Mengyue-Li/Community-PSF/README.md

    * SpeciesID: conditioning species ID
    * The Latin name for conditioning plant species
 4. The "pot_data" sheet:
-   * Pot: rsponding species ID
+   * Pot: rsponding pot ID
    * Alive_all_conditioning_plants: Pots with complete survival of all 12 individuals were scored as 'YES'; pots with missing    biomass (i.e., any mortality) were scored as 'NO'.
    * Composition_con: Composition of conditioning community
    * Richness_con: species richness of conditioning community